-Figure 5.38: Left Endshield Support Tube
+Figure 5.38: Left Endshield Support Tube on D1X Header

 - 2. Loosen the three bolts (A) on latch assembly (B). - 3.
-Adjust latch assembly (B) to achieve the desired gap between the front end of shield and header frame.
-Refer to Table 5.3, page 67 for recommended endshield gap at various temperatures. - 4.
+Adjust latch assembly (B) to achieve the desired gap between the front end of the shield and the header frame.
+Refer to Table 5.3, page 68 for the recommended endshield gap at various temperatures. - 4.
 Tighten the three bolts (A) on the latch assembly.